mtnsc/mtnsc/README.md

 ![Engineering](https://img.shields.io/badge/Engineering-purple?style=for-the-badge&logo=compilerexplorer&logoColor=white)
 ![Linux](https://img.shields.io/badge/Linux-black?style=for-the-badge&logo=linuxfoundation&logoColor=white)

-My experiences with DevOps tools, system administration, and software engineering, gives me a strong know-how on multiple areas: From developing microservices in C# in accordance with **industry's standards**, such as clean code, SOLID and DDD; to provisioning **cloud-native** environments in Google Cloud, using Terraform, providing reliable and scalable infrastructures for live applications.
+My experiences with DevOps tools, system administration, and software engineering, gives me a strong know-how on multiple areas: From developing microservices in C# in accordance with **industry's standards**, such as clean code, SOLID and DDD; to provisioning **cloud-native** environments in **Google Cloud**, using Terraform, providing reliable and scalable infrastructures for live applications.

-I'm integrating **Generative AI** in my daily workflow to maximize my deliveries, it helps me generating templates, debugging and aggregating useful ata from multiple websites.
+I'm integrating **Generative AI** in my daily workflow to maximize my deliveries, it helps me generating templates, debugging and aggregating useful data from multiple websites.

 ## 🛠️ Skills